snowmeltarcade/projectbirdracing/documentation/requirements/client.md

 Any scripting on the client must not be able to affect game play data on the server.

+## Component Architecture

-This is a diagram describing the overall architecture for the client:
+This is a diagram describing the overall architecture of the client:

 ![Overall Client Architecture](images/client_architecture.drawio.png)